 Student Educational Preparation (Describe how students are prepared for this program and travel):

 II.
-Travel leadership and supervision: all VT students traveling abroad require supervision of one leader per 15 students for the duration of the trip as noted in
+Travel leadership and supervision: all VT students traveling abroad require supervision of one leader per 15 students for the duration of the trip as noted in Virginia Tech Policy 1070: Global Travel Policy.